 - Education & Training – for education or training opportunities that build capacity in our community.
 Maximum $3,000

 - Health & Wellness – for activities that promote a happier and healthier way of living.
 This includes physical, mental and spiritual health.
-Maximum: $250 for reimbursement of supplies, tools or equipment; $1000 for reimbursement of programming fees.
+Maximum: $250 for reimbursement of supplies, tools or equipment; $1000 for reimbursement of program development fees.

 - Arts & Culture – for events or activities that are rooted in Tr’ondëk Hwëch’in culture.
-Maximum: $250 for reimbursement of supplies, tools or equipment; $1000 for reimbursement of programming fees.
+Maximum: $250 for reimbursement of supplies, tools or equipment; $1000 for reimbursement of program development fees.

 - Youth Engagement – for activities that encourage community engagement and development of Citizens aged 15-24.
-Maximum: $250 for reimbursement of supplies, tools or equipment; $1000 for reimbursement of programming fees.
+Maximum: $250 for reimbursement of supplies, tools or equipment; $1000 for reimbursement of program development fees.

 - Elders’ Support – Financial support for TH Citizens; aged 55 or older.
 Financial assistance for mainly rent, utilities, or home upgrades.
 Maximum reimbursement of $250.
 These payments will be conveniently made directly to the landlord and/or utility company.

 Funds are available to all TH Citizens, in and out of the community, on organizations that support or are run by TH citizens.
 Priority allocation will be given to Citizens who have not yet accessed the Fund and or pursuing education or training.
 Citizens should expect to only access the fund once.
 Receipts will need to be provided for reimbursement.